ngeor/blog/_posts/2015/2015-09-06-introducing-generator-csharp-cli-app.md

 title: Introducing generator-csharp-cli-app
 date: 2015-09-06 07:30:00.000000000 +02:00
 published: true
-categories:
-- tech
 tags:
   - generator-csharp-cli-app
   - pet project
   - yeoman
+  - javascript
+  - C#
 ---

 In the weekend I experimented with <a href="http://yeoman.io/">Yeoman</a> and I created my first generator.
 This is also the first time I publish a package to the official npm repository, so double fun.<!--more-->

 Yeoman is a nice Javascript framework for scaffolding.
 There are several generators out there, but it is relatively easy to create your own, as they provide good documentation.

 My generator creates a Visual Studio solution for a console app, together with a class library for the unit tests.
 The following animation shows it in action:

 <img src="{{ site.baseurl }}/assets/2015/09/generator-csharp-cli-app-in-action.gif" />